choderalab/modelforge/docs/for_developer.rst

 The base structure of machine learned potentials is as shown in the figure below.

-The :py:class:`modelforge.potential.models.NetworkWrapper` class is the main class that is used to store the potential.
+The :py:class:`modelforge.potential.models.BaseNetwork` class is the main class that is used to store the potential.
 The :py:class:`modelforge.potential.models.CoreNetwork` class is used to store the neural network that is used to predict the potential.